Paschalifekus/ESTH-CLASS/Readme.md

 *DigiShops - A simple Javascript Shopping Cart*

 *Description*
-  This ia a Basic shopping cart application where foodstuffs are sold built with Javascript.
+  This is a Basic shopping cart application where foodstuffs are sold built with Javascript.
 It allows users to browse through a list of products, add them to cart with specific quantities,and display the cart with total prices

 *Features*
   1. Product list display with ID, name, and price